Restricted Data: History

 The concept was initially introduced, with similar wording, in the Atomic Energy Act of 1946.
 It was added at a relatively late moment to the bill by its creators, after the Gouzenko affair was leaked to the press and caused a fear of loss of "the secret" of the atomic bomb, as well as fears that the Espionage Act of 1917 was not sufficiently adequate.

 The Atomic Energy Act of 1946 further specified that anyone who:

 communicates, transmits, or discloses... any document, writing, sketch, photograph, plan, model, instrument, appliance, note, or information involving or incorporating restricted data... to any individual or person, or attempts or conspires to any of the foregoing, with intent to injure the United States or with intent to secure an advantage to any foreign nation, upon conviction thereof, shall be punished by death or imprisonment for life... or, by a fine of not more than $20,000 or imprisonment for not more than twenty years, or both...

 The act empowered and required the then-newly-created Atomic Energy Commission to regulate Restricted Data both internally and externally.

+The Atomic Energy Act did not give the Atomic Energy Commission the authority to declare that a piece of information was or was not Restricted Data.
+Rather, it defines certain categories of information as inherently being Restricted Data, and thus "born secret".
+The Atomic Energy Commission thus determines that documents contain Restricted Data, and they are authorized to remove specific facts from the category of Restricted Data, but they are not authorized to fundamentally increase the scope of the definition of Restricted Data.
+This was intentional, as Senator Brien McMahon explained at the time the bill was proposed, as it was intended to allay fears that the federal government could endlessly and arbitrarily expand the definition of what was secret beyond what was dictated by Congress: "The Commission's withdrawal power can only reduce — it cannot enlarge — the scope of the crime."

+The Atomic Energy Act revisions of 1954 effected some minor changes to the original 1946 definition, adding "design" as an explicit category of control, and changing the "fissionable materials" of the original definition into "special nuclear materials," which could include thermonuclear fuels.
+Despite many years of debates about whether the Restricted Data category was too broad, or whether the "born secret" interpretation of it was prohibitive to peaceful industrial development or even unconstitutional, it was not otherwise fundamentally changed.

+In 1969, Congress removed capital punishment as one of the specific penalties imposed by the Atomic Energy Act.